-- c) To complete the PRE-SABER 11 course organized by the School during the Eleventh and Twelfth grades. - d) At the Director's discretion, to complete and approve the independent study project. - 48.4 Students obtaining a score below 300 in the SABER 11 tests shall attend School until the last day of classes, according to the school calendar for MS and HS.
-During this time they will receive academic reinforcement classes and will have the opportunity to take at least a simulation of the SABER test again.
-The result of this simulation will be used to comply with the student's graduation requirement.
-The student may take the simulation as many times as necessary to obtain a score of 300 or above.
-The cost of these simulations shall be covered by the student's family. - 48.5 In case the students do not have the opportunity to take the SABER test for cancellation of the test or because it has been postponed to a later date, then the higher score obtained by each student in the last two (2) simulations will be used to comply with the graduation requirement.
-Students having been unable to get a score of 300 or above in the last two (2) simulations will have the opportunity mentioned in number 48.4 above. - 48.6 Requirements to obtain the U.S. diploma: Students having successfully fulfilled the requirements to receive the Colombian High School diploma (except those students with a nationality other than the Colombian citizenship that have formally renounced in writing the Colombian diploma) may receive the US High School diploma as long as they fulfill the following requirements: - Complete and approve all High School courses required by the curriculum program during the last four years and by the School Promotion and Assessment Policies.
+- c) To complete the PRE-SABER 11 course organized by the School during the Eleventh and Twelfth grades. - d) At the Director's discretion, to complete and approve the independent study project. - 48.4 Students who do not earn a score of 300 or more in the SABER 11 test will have to attend school beginning on the date stipulated in the school's official communication until the Monday of the week of the Graduation Ceremony.
+During this time, they will receive academic support and they will have to take a SABER 11 mock-test.
+The graduation requirement will be fulfilled once the student has attended the academic support classes, completed his/her assigned work, and has taken the SABER 11 mock test.
+The student's family will be responsible for the cost of the mock-test. - 48.5 In case the students do not have the opportunity to take the SABER test for cancellation of the test or because it has been postponed to a later date, then the higher score obtained by each student in the last two (2) simulations will be used to comply with the graduation requirement.
+Students having been unable to get a score of 300 or above in the last two (2) simulations will have the opportunity mentioned in number 48.4 above. - 48.6 Requisites to obtain the U.S. diploma: Only students who are not of Colombian nationality of any kind or manner will have the option to formally renounce, through a written request, the Colombian Bachillerato diploma, and be able to graduate with only the U.S. diploma.
+Every student who is of Colombian nationality of any kind must satisfactorily complete and fulfill the requirements to attain the bachiller colombiano diploma, and only then he/she will be able to receive the U.S. High School diploma as long as he/she has fulfilled the established requirements for the aforementioned program, which are: - a) Complete and approve all High School courses required by the curriculum program during the last four years and by the School Promotion and Assessment Policies.
 Credit transfer will be considered only when the student comes from an accredited US institution. - b) To take the PSAT in the Tenth grade. - c) To take the SAT in the Eleventh grade. - d) To get a minimum PSAT, SAT or ACT score according to the following table: